terra-money/docs/docs/develop/module-specifications/spec-distribution.md

 When coins are distributed from the pool they are truncated back to `sdk.Coins` which are non-decimal.

-### Validator Distribution
+### Validator distribution

-Validator distribution information for the relevant validator is updated each time:
+The following validator distribution information for the relevant validator is updated each time:

-1.  delegation amount to a validator is updated,
+- Delegation amount to a validator is updated,
-2.  a validator successfully proposes a block and receives a reward,
+- A validator successfully proposes a block and receives a reward.
-3.  any delegator withdraws from a validator, or
-4.  the validator withdraws it's commission.
+- Any delegator withdraws from a validator or the validator withdraws its commission.

-### Delegation Distribution
+### Delegation distribution

 Each delegation distribution only needs to record the height at which it last withdrew fees.
-Because a delegation must withdraw fees each time it's properties change (aka bonded tokens etc.) its properties will remain constant and the delegator's _accumulation_ factor can be calculated passively knowing only the height of the last withdrawal and its current properties.
+Because a delegation must withdraw fees each time its properties change (aka bonded tokens etc.), its properties will remain constant and the delegator's accumulation factor can be calculated passively knowing only the height of the last withdrawal and its current properties.

-## Message Types
+## Message types

 ### MsgSetWithdrawAddress